openESG-gmbh/documentation/docs/report-templates.md

 # Report templates

 Report templates define the structure of reports and associated data.
-Templates details are available at the `/sections` actions, and not returned with the main resource.
+Template details are available at the [`/sections`](https://demo.openesg.de/api/schema/docs/#/report-templates/report_templates_sections_retrieve) <!-- markdownlint-disable-line MD013 -->
+endpoint, and not returned with the main resource.

 Reports are created based on one of the predefined templates.
 Available templates may vary based on organization, they are specific to the currently